Skip to main content

 What causes overload, and what does it look like?

-Things that add to cognitive load rarely happen in isolation, and when these inputs overlap, overload can happen far more quickly.
+These things rarely happen in isolation, and when these inputs overlap, overload can happen far more quickly.
 Difficult situations often involve extreme amounts of these inputs, often all at once.

 What can help?